cozy/cozy-stack/docs/konnectors.md

 Each konnector need also to declare a new field in the "fields" attribute which will be the type of account, related to the accountType field in the new account docType.

-With this new field, which will appear also in the io.cozy.konnector docType, the "my account" client appliction will be able to propose existing accounts of the good type for activating a new konnector.
+With this new field, which will appear also in the io.cozy.konnectors docType, the "my account" client appliction will be able to propose existing accounts of the good type for activating a new konnector.